gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/De_novo_error_rate_estimation.md

 number_of_error_kmers = sum( X[1:5,1] * X[1:5,2] )
 total_kmers = sum( X[,1] * X[,2] )
 kmer_error_rate = number_of_error_kmers / total_kmers

+cat( sprintf( "The estimated 31bp Kmer error rate is: %.2f%%!\n", kmer_error_rate * 100 ))
 ```

-You will probablt see a kmer error rate of about 8.5%, which is typical for Illumina data.
+You will probably see a kmer error rate of about 8.5%, which is typical for Illumina data.
 In other
 words, **about 8% of 31-base pair kmers in the reads contain errors**.
 If you think that's quite a
 lot, so do I!
 Even short-read data like this has quite a few errors in it.